FMS321/soilquality_climatechange_paper/Readme.txt

 We used a data-driven approach based on Gradient Boosted Regression Tree (GBRT) algorithm to quantify the benefits of enhanced soil quality on crop yield and its variability for both current and future climates.

-Five parts of data and scripts are present in this repository
+Four parts of data and scripts are present in this repository

 1. Yield variations and biophysical explanations